I've seen many people's successes and failures on this site and collected many helpful links over time.

-I'd like to use this as a reproduction of some of the information that was on my page to give new members links to that information.
+I'd like to present this as a reproduction of the information that was on my page to give new members links to that information.

 "I don't do that anymore."